 BY GEORGE REVEL

 Fall offers some of the best fly fishing of year.
-Steelhead and Salmon are pouring into our rivers, brown trout are staging for spawn, striper begin their migrations back into the delta and rivers, the Rivers begin to drop back down to their normal flows and the leaves begin to change color.
-In fact there is so many options that one can find it hard to decide where to go and what to do.
+Steelhead and salmon are pouring into our rivers, brown trout are staging for spawn, striper begin their migrations back into the delta and rivers, the rivers begin to drop back down to their normal flows and the leaves begin to change color.
+In fact there are so many options that it can be hard to decide where to go and what to do.
 Below is a list of our favorite California fly fishing destinations; if we were to go outside of California the list may never end.
 So, without further delay, here are Lost Coast Outfitters top 10 Fall Fishing Trips.
 We will start closest to home and work our way out from there.